-When writing your blog entries try to end with something catchy or on a hook or uncertainty to bring the readers back.
+When writing your blog entries, try to end with something catchy or on a hook or uncertainty to bring the readers back.
 Always try to end on a hook, a laugh, or a shocker.
 A dangling ending needs to be an end in its own way to not be frustrating for the reader but still invite them back or pique their curiosity to drag them back by the nose.
-Ending on a joke or a humorous incident whether it is diegetic or OOG (out-of-game) is fine but having a loose end or question begging an answer put somewhere just before is better.
+Ending on a joke or a humorous incident whether it is diegetic or OOG (out-of-game), is fine but having a loose end or question begging an answer put somewhere just before is better.

-Continuing threads are ideal if they hang from the central event but any loose thread running from an adventure or character level are also good just be careful as to how many are dangling per individual blog entry.
+Continuing threads are ideal if they hang from the central event, but any loose threads running from an adventure or character level are also good just be careful as to how many are dangling per individual blog entry.
 Any threads that get dropped in the course of the campaign (ideally you should wait a few months between actual play and transliteration) if they are never to be revisited or picked back up then you can sow it up as a purely story element that does not crossover with or tie to any other threads.
 You can also simply drop them if they truly go nowhere or leave no mark on the characters or their further adventures.
 If a character has obtained a special item that comes in handy later from one of these types of threads then mention it in a sentence when the item becomes relevant or just before use.

 Storifying your entries steps a little further into the realm of fiction but makes your actual play blog more accessible to casual readers and an all-around more entertaining read for everyone.
-Translating your game sessions into blog entries is a fun and deeply exploratory method of both sharing your and your players’ stories with the world but also honing the complimentary skills of Game-Master and writer.
-However, by no means is this limited to only GMs their Players may also choose to share the exploits of their characters with the world as well.
+Translating your game sessions into blog entries is a fun and deeply exploratory method of both sharing your and your players’ stories with the world but also honing the complementary skills of Game-Master and writer.
+However, by no means is this limited to only GMs, their Players may also choose to share the exploits of their characters with the world as well.

 The general emergent text of a single blogged session is typically between 1 and 2 entries long varying from around 1,000 to 3,000 words.
-In addition, you should check out the other apparent metagame patterns that appear arising from the systematized elements of play particularly those of combat sequences.
+In addition, you should check out the other apparent metagame patterns that appear arising from the systematized elements of play, particularly those of combat sequences.
 It is interesting to see a visual representation of the rule systems at work in the structure of your text.
-Note however that this pattern may be obscured or hidden by the Flesch Reading Score and SEO limitations when edited to comply with them.
+Note however, that this pattern may be obscured or hidden by the Flesch Reading Score and SEO limitations when edited to comply with them.